erifoz/digitalnirvana/about/problem_definition.md

 any single component of the system will not interfere with correct working of the rest of the system.

 Monetization problem – despite the increasing number of proprietary and Open source efforts, there is no comprehensive solution to security.
-Significant part (not entire) of the solutions ecosystem need to be built under free software license paradigm, encouraging peer review and open cooperation with everyone.
+Significant part (not entire) of the solutions ecosystem shall be built under free software license paradigm, encouraging peer review and open cooperation with everyone.
 Free definition of the protocol is clearly needed.

 Exclusion problem – each of available solutions being currently developed within certain perspective and carry its bias towards